guyuchao/guyuchao.github.io/_pages/about.md

 # Honors and Awards
-* National Scholarship (RMB &yen; 8,000).
+* National Scholarship.
 Beijing University of Chemical Technology.
 2018.

 # Activity and Service
 Reviewer for TCSVT, TIP.